Top booked trips

 Journal

-Visiting Scotland: A Guide
+Visiting Scotland: a guide

 Scotland has long captivated travellers, but what do you need to know before you visit?
 Read our guide to visiting Scotland covering where and when to go, things to see and do, and how to get around.

-Read the guideHow long does it take?
+Read moreHow long does it take?

 Here’s the minimum time you’ll need for a relaxed round trip starting from London.
 We do other departure stations, too!